Call +44(0)161 941 4000

 If a couple is unable to agree on financial terms on separation, a separation agreement may not be viable and further options would need to be investigated, such as divorce or judicial separation proceedings.

 If the couple are not decided on financial separation, it may be appropriate to resolve financial issues by way of Judicial Separation Proceedings (also known as legal separation).

 This differs from a separation agreement as financial issues can be resolved through the court process.
-In divorce and judicial separation proceedings, the court has powers to make financial orders where the couple does not come to an agreement.
+In divorce and judicial separation proceedings, the court has powers to make financial orders.